dnlzrgz/curryvitae/README.md

 ## Why?

-I am searching for a job, and as every good job search requires a strong CV, I started looking for a tool that would allow me to build my curriculum without having to give away all my personal information.
+I am searching for a job, and as every good job search requires a good CV, I started looking for a tool that would allow me to build my curriculum without having to give away all my personal information.
 I also wanted a tool that would let me modify the template as much as I wanted and generate slightly different versions of my curriculum to better suit specific job offers.
 Unfortunately, I couldn't find anything that met my needs, so I decided to build my own tool.

 > [!NOTE]
 > If you are looking for someone to hire, feel free to check out my [portfolio](https://dnlzrgz.com) and feel free to contact me.